Gunnar703/homework-scheduler/README.md

 # homework-scheduler
 Small command-line app that creates a schedule to finish your homework assignments.

+Note: this was a learning project.
+It does not follow best practices and user inputs are not validated.

 User inputs:
 Start date
 Homework Assignments